Lisp-Stat/documentation/content/en/docs/Cookbooks/quick-plot.md

 than one replacing the other.
 This is what allows `label` to add `:axis` entries to the `:encoding` that `point` already created.

+Note that `merge-plists` is a utility function, not a layer helper — it is the mechanism that makes composition work, not a layer you pass to `qplot` yourself.
+See the API reference for full details.

 ### Two ways to plot